h2oai/h2o4gpu/README.md

 the GPU algorithm does not support an important existing Scikit-learn class option.

-An R API is in developement and will be released as a stand-alone R package in the future.
+An R API is in developement located [here](https://github.com/h2oai/h2o4gpu/tree/master/src/interface_r) and will be released as a stand-alone R package in the future.

 ## Requirements